On This Page

 Exam Fees

 The application period for local scholarship funding is 1st March to 30th April.
 Late applications will not be considered.
-Please note that all scholarship funding is now means tested to ensure that only those who really need financial assistance receive the funds.
+For more information on local scholarships see here.

 Related Articles